 Discovering STEM in the Garden!

 What is Nature Academy?
 Nature Academy provides hands-on science classes at the Garden to enrich STEM learning for students in grades K-8.
-Classes are new and improved for the 2020-2021 school year, and registration is open to all homeschool, public school, and private school students in the area.
+Classes are new and improved every year, and registration is open to all homeschool, public school, and private school students in the area.

 For more information, contact email@example.com, or call 256-830-4447 ext.
 253.

 month, a new class will be offered covering a different nature science topic.

 Classes are a two-hour adventure into science at the Garden led by our